ICYMI: It seems Airbnb has taken some advice straight from the NSA playbook when it comes to state-of-the-art surveillance.

 There have been suspicions that some hosts were spying on their guests and the occasional spy camera has been found.
 One agitated customer located a camera complete with infrared LEDs hidden between the slats of a ceiling vent.

 Even cellphones and iPads have been found with their recording function activated.
 Airbnb's reaction to this has been to state that they "take privacy extremely seriously".

-The conservative Japanese have not taken kindly to Airbnb in their neighbourhoods as they have found themselves overwhelmed by "tourist pollution".
-Disrespect of local customs, noise and unruly behaviour have lead the Japanese government to create legally zoned areas where hosts have to be licensed.
-Also an annual quota of 180 days has been imposed.
+The conservative Japanese have not taken kindly to Airbnb in their neighbourhoods, as they have found themselves overwhelmed by "tourist pollution".
+Disrespect of local customs, noise and unruly behaviour have led the Japanese government to create legally zoned areas where hosts have to be licensed.
+Also, an annual quota of 180 days has been imposed.

 Things are no different down under in Australia with long term rentals becoming scarce as landlords are attracted to the more lucrative nightly rates.
 This has exacerbated an already existing housing affordability crisis.
 In Australia's largest State of New South Wales however, new regulations have come into force which drastically alter the Airbnb landscape.
 These include limits of 180 guest nights a year and the ability of apartment building owners to ban Airbnb from the premises if 75% of owners so agree during a vote.

-Certainly Airbnb brings opportunities for home owners to generate additional income but it appears now that the problems which this burgeoning industry is creating far outweigh the benefits.
-These problems together with the promotion of those spooky monitors by Airbnb is perhaps a tacit admission that this particular form of business model is steadily falling apart at the seams.
+Certainly Airbnb brings opportunities for homeowners to generate additional income but it appears now that the problems which this burgeoning industry is creating far outweigh the benefits.
+These issues together with the promotion of those spooky monitors by Airbnb is perhaps a tacit admission that this particular form of business model is steadily falling apart at the seams.